 Click here to print (PDF)

-The Rock Island Clean Line is an approximately 500-mile, overhead, high voltage direct current (HVDC) transmission line currently under development.
-When constructed, the project will support the nation’s critical infrastructure, helping power our homes, communities, and the clean energy economy.
-The line will be capable of transmitting up to 3,500 megawatts of new renewable energy from northwest Iowa and bordering states, to communities in Illinois and states farther east.
+The Rock Island Clean Line will be part of the nation's critical infrastructure that will help power our homes, communities, and the clean energy economy.
+The project will consist of an approximately 500-mile, overhead, high voltage direct current (HVDC) transmission line.
+The line will be capable of transmitting up to 3,500 megawatts of new renewable energy from Iowa, Nebraska, South Dakota and Minnesota, to communities in Illinios and states farther east.

-Clean Line Energy is developing several projects across the United States – each dedicated to connecting the country’s best renewable energy resources to communities and cities with a demand for renewable power.
-A subsidiary of Clean Line Energy Partners LLC, Rock Island Clean Line LLC is the company developing the Rock Island project.
+Clean Line Energy is developing several projects across the United States – each dedicated to connecting the country's best renewable energy resources to communities and cities with a demand for renewable power.
+Solely devoted to developing and constructing the Rock Island Clean Line Transmission project, the Rock Island Clean Line LLC is a subsidiary of Clean Line Energy Partners LLC.

 The Rock Island Clean Line will consist of an overhead, high voltage direct current transmission line that will be capable of transmitting up to 3,500 megawatts of energy.
 The project will deliver enough clean, renewable energy to meet the needs of over 1.4 million American homes.

-The Rock Island Clean Line is expected to take a total of seven to eight years to complete.
-Outreach, permitting, regulatory, and right-of-way activities will take four to five years and construction will require approximately two-three years.
+The Rock Island Clean Line is expected to take between five and seven years to complete.
+Outreach, permitting, regulatory work and right-of-way work will take three to five years and construction will require approximately two years.
 For more detailed information about our project timeline, please click here.

 The project will be managed by a team of Clean Line Energy's employees who have developed, built and financed ambitious projects in the renewable and traditional energy sectors, as well as senior policy professionals who shaped energy policy and advanced the renewable energy agenda at the state and national levels.